 Well.
 Its 2-2.
 I am going to think about it.

 I once cut the end of my toe nearly-off with a water blaster.
-I was stripping paint of something and holding the thing still under my barefoot.
+I was stripping paint off something and holding the thing still under my barefoot.
+I was in my teens.

 I recall it being like a knife through butter.